awsdocs/amazon-sns-developer-guide/doc_source/sns-sqs-as-subscriber.md

 **To get the topic ARN from the Amazon SNS console**

-1. Sign in to the AWS Management Console and open the Amazon SNS console at [https://console\.aws\.amazon\.com/sns/v3/home](https://console.aws.amazon.com/sns/v3/home)\.
+1. Sign in to the [Amazon SNS console](https://console.aws.amazon.com/sns/)\.

-1. On the navigation panel, select the topic whose ARN you want to get\.
+1. On the navigation panel, choose the topic whose ARN you want to get\.

-1. From the **Topic Details** pane, copy the **Topic ARN** value so that you can use it to give permission for the Amazon SNS topic to send messages to the queue\.
+1. From the **Topic Details** section, copy the **Topic ARN** value so that you can use it to give permission for the Amazon SNS topic to send messages to the queue\.

 ## Step 2: Give Permission to the Amazon SNS Topic to Send Messages to the Amazon SQS Queue<a name="SendMessageToSQS.sqs.permissions"></a>